afollestad/material-dialogs/README.md

 Multiple choice list dialogs are almost identical to regular list dialogs.
 The only difference is that you use `itemsCallbackMultiChoice` to set a callback rather than `itemsCallback`.
 That signals the dialog to display check boxes next to list items, and the callback can return multiple selections.

 This also makes it so that an action button has to be pressed, tapping a list item won't dismiss the dialog.
+Note that this means the positive action button callback will be overridden if you specify one.

 ```java
 new MaterialDialog.Builder(this)